Tech slump drives European shares to seven-week low

-Shares in chipmakers STMicro , Dialog and AMS all fell between 6.7 percent to 9.2 percent following heavy losses in U.S. and Asian peers.
+Shares in chipmakers STMicro , Dialog and AMS all fell more than 4 percent following heavy losses at U.S. and Asian peers.

 Apple's worst drop in 14 months on Wall Street on Friday sparked a bout of profit-taking across richly valued tech stocks that have soared to record highs.